ilkka/GitShrewd/README.md

-# code-git README
+# GitShrewd README

-This is the README for your extension "code-git".
+This is the README for your extension "GitShrewd".
 After writing up a brief description, we recommend including the following sections.

 ## Features